gajendra2k2/ucb-practical-app-1/README.md

 Coupon acceptance appears to be influenced more by **situational context** (like destination, time of day, and expiration) than just demographic variables.
 Businesses can improve campaign success by tailoring offers to **time-flexible individuals**, especially in the **afternoon**, and by promoting low-cost food coupons with longer validity.

----

-## Files Included
-- `coupon_analysis.ipynb`: Notebook with data exploration and visualization
-- `data.csv`: Cleaned dataset used in analysis
-- `README.md`: This nontechnical summary report